rueedlinger/kafka-connect-quickstart/README.md

 #### LogSinkConnector
 The [`LogSinkConnector`](src/main/java/ch/yax/connect/quickstart/sink) will log the output of a message.
 The following configuration options exists.
 - `log.level: [INFO, 'DEBUG', 'WARN', 'ERROR', 'TRACE']`.
 The log level which should be used.
 Default is `INFO`.
-- `log.content: [ALL, 'KEY', 'VALUE', 'KEY_AVLUE']`.
+- `log.content: [ALL, 'KEY', 'VALUE', 'KEY_VALUE']`.
 Which part of the message should be logged the key, the value, key & value or the whole record (ALL).
 Default is `ALL`.
 - `log.format`.
 The format of the log message.
 Default is `{} {}`.